Baryons, Skyrmions and $\theta$-periodicity anomaly in chiral and vector-like gauge theories: The color-flavor locking phase

 More precisely, suppose that it is possible to add an elementary scalar that transforms as $\phi_0$ under the internal symmetries.
 By tuning its potential to be of the symmetry-breaking type, one obtains a weakly coupled scenario.
 By tuning the potential to give a large positive mass to the scalar, it can be integrated away at very high energy, bringing us back to the gauge theory we are aiming to describe.
 If we suppose that the potential can be smoothly deformed from one case into the other, in such a way that no phase transition occurs, then some of the qualitative predictions one obtains in the weakly coupled model persist in the strongly coupled theory\footnote{A familiar setting where there is continuity between the CFL regime and a strongly coupled regime is finite density QCD with three flavors.
 In that case, depending on the chemical potential, it is more convenient to use the CFL description \cite{Alford:1998mk} or a chiral Lagrangian description.
 However, the two regimes are believed to be connected, and the qualitative features match \cite{Schafer:1998ef}.}.

 For example, if there is no separation of scales, one can expect the vector boson resonances to become less sharp and to be at the same energy scale as the other vector mesons.
+The lack of separation of scales affects also the baryon spectrum of a theory with quarks in higher representation, as discussed at the end of subsection \eqref{sec:ggintro}.

 In any case, even the fact that the low-energy effective action is a nonlinear sigma model with $G_{\rm f}/(H_{\rm f}\times H_{\rm cf})$ remains unchanged.